 Preparing for inspection in Artec Studio: merging the Charger scan with an exemplar 3D model of the same vehicle

-“In the past, we would have to bring the actual car to the courthouse and take the jury out to see it, which is an expensive operation with no guarantee the court will even allow it.
-With the data we generate from our Leo, now we can bring the car to the courtroom and let the jurors walk around it virtually.”
+“In the past, we had to bring the car to the courthouse and take the jury outside to see it.
+This process was expensive and offered no guarantee the court would allow it.
+With data from our Leo, we now bring the car into the courtroom and let jurors walk around it virtually.”

 Using Artec Studio’s surface distance mapping to visually inspect the crashed Charger’s damage

-So, what led Carter to the Artec Leo?
-While searching online and comparing all the handheld 3D scanners available on the market, Carter found the YouTube channel of Artec Ambassador Digitize Designs.
-From there, he reached out and spoke with Bo Helmrich, the company’s 3D Scanning Expert, who introduced him to the Artec Leo by sending videos of the scanning process and example data from a vehicle scan.
+While comparing handheld 3D scanners online, Carter discovered the YouTube channel of Artec Ambassador Digitize Designs.
+He contacted Bo Helmrich, the company’s 3D Scanning Expert, who introduced the Artec Leo through scanning videos and vehicle scan data.

-To show them how effectively the Leo would meet their needs, for the demo, Helmrich scanned the entire exterior of his Toyota Highlander with Leo, which took 32 minutes from start to finish.
+To demonstrate how effectively the Leo would meet their needs, Helmrich scanned his Toyota Highlander’s exterior in 32 minutes.
 90 minutes later and the scans were processed and ready to go.
 Carter remembered his first impressions of the 3D model he received:

-“I was just blown away by the geometric detail, as well as the textures I was looking at because they’re massively important in the work we do.
+“I was amazed by the geometric detail and textures, which are crucial for the important work we do.
 Now, without the quality of the underlying 3D data being so high, the textures wouldn’t be nearly as effective.
 Because both the textures and the 3D data contextualize each other.”

 Carter explained further, “If for any reason the polygonal mesh is out of whack, distorted, or warped, even in the least, no amount of amazing texture is going to save that.
 Fortunately, Leo delivers brilliant results in both categories.
 We saw it then and we see it in every single project we use it for today.”